ChristophPrybilaTUVienna/ChoreographyRuntimeVerificationByBlockchain/README.md

 - **at.ac.tuwien.infosys.prybila.runtimeVerification.simulation** -
 This package contains the logic of the simulation.
 It contains a very simple custom business process management (BPM) logic that enables the routing of business processes.
-Each simulated company uses this logic to participate in the choreography.
+Each process participant uses this logic to participate in the choreography.
 The runtime verification framework is included in this BPM logic.
-Please note, that the focus of this prototype lies on the runtime verification of choreographies.
+Please note that the focus of this prototype lies on the runtime verification of choreographies, further BPM aspects are only implemented to support this.
-The created custom BPM logic is by no means comparable to a professional BPM.
 Business processes are defined directly in the software instead of BPMN process models.

 ##Getting the Simulation to run
 **DISCLAIMER:**

     To run the simulation on the Bitcoin mainnet, real Bitcoin funds are required to fuel the transactions.
-    Losing the required data to access bitcoins (e.g. private keys, additional locking information employed by the framework.) can render funds permanently inaccessible.
+    Losing the required data to access bitcoins (e.g., private keys, additional locking information employed by the framework) can render funds permanently inaccessible.
-    The presented framework is still in a prototype state, we take no responsebility for lost funds.
+    The presented framework is still in a prototype state, i.e., we take no responsibility for lost funds.

-A choreography-oriented interaction between four different companies is simulated.
+A choreography-oriented interaction between four different process participants is simulated.
-Between these companies a single process is enacted.
+Between these participants a single process is enacted.
 During the enactment the described runtime verification prototype is used.

-In the simulation package, companies are referred to as SimulationAgents.
+In the simulation package, process participants are referred to as SimulationAgents.
 Sets of agents are configured as Spring beans.
-This way, each simulation only requires a reference to the given Spring applicationContext in order to know which agentset to use.
+This way, each simulation only requires a reference to the given Spring applicationContext in order to know which agent set to use.

-Each company operates its own isolated WorkflowHandoverManager.
+Each process participant operates its own isolated WorkflowHandoverManager.
 This class monitors and stores the recorded runtime verification activities for the enacted process.
-Furthermore it enables the companies to participate in the runtime verification activities.
+Furthermore, it enables the companies to participate in the runtime verification activities.
 Received handovers are verified and confirmed, own process steps are recorded and published.

 A number of preparations have to be done in order to run the simulation.
-Helperfunctions (provided in the form of Junit test), help with this preparations.
+Helper functions (provided in the form of JInit test), help with these preparations:

 0. Create the directory <PROJECT_DIR>testfiles/simulation/rsaKeys